-One Direction’s Harry Styles Is 23 And The World Is His Oyster But Not Kendall?
+One Direction’s Harry Styles Is 23 And The World Is His Oyster, But Not Kendall?

 One Direction’s Workout And Washboard Abs: Harry Styles, Liam Payne, Zayn Malik, Louis Tomlinson, And Niall Horan

-Harry Styles’ One Direction bandmates Niall Horan, Liam Payne and Louis Tomlinson await the reunion, as they prepare to release their own solo albums.
+Harry Styles’ One Direction bandmates Niall Horan, Liam Payne, and Louis Tomlinson await the reunion, as they prepare to release their own solo albums.
 Fans wonder when and if they will reunite.

 Niall Horan, Liam Payne, and Louis Tomlinson have all assured fans numerous times that a One Direction reunion will happen, but not now.
-The biggest question is really when.
+The biggest question really is when.

 Will One Direction’s Harry Styles and Kendall Jenner ever get married, and will Niall Horan, Liam Payne, and Louis Tomlinson reunite with Styles before his next birthday?